How I Explain Inspire to My Patients

 Most patients are surprised by how manageable the recovery is.
 The device stays off during the entire healing period — there's no rush.

-Am I a Candidate for Inspire?
+Am I a Candidate?

 Inspire is one of the most studied surgical treatments for obstructive sleep apnea.
 The landmark STAR trial was published in the New England Journal of Medicine in 2014, with results sustained through four-plus years of follow-up.